-The election of Jorge Mario Bergoglio as Pope Francis I on March 13, 2013 strikes me as interesting in that he makes me think of one of his predecessors, Angelo Giuseppe Roncalli (1881-1963) who became Pope John XXIII (1958-1963).
+The election of Jorge Mario Bergoglio as Pope Francis I on March 13, 2013, strikes me as impressive in that he makes me think of one of his predecessors, Angelo Giuseppe Roncalli (1881-1963), who became Pope John XXIII (1958-1963).
 Like Pope John, he comes across as a humble and personable man.
-In choosing his regnal name, Pope John commented “I choose John … a name sweet to us because it is the name of our father, dear to me because it is the name of the humble parish church where I was baptized, the solemn name of numberless cathedrals scattered throughout the world, including our own basilica [St. John Lateran].
+In choosing his regnal name, Pope John commented, “I choose John … a name sweet to us because it is the name of our father, dear to me because it is the name of the humble parish church where I was baptized, the solemn name of numberless cathedrals scattered throughout the world, including our own basilica [St. John Lateran].
 Twenty-two Johns of indisputable legitimacy have [been Pope], and almost all had a brief pontificate.
 We have preferred to hide the smallness of our name behind this magnificent succession of Roman Popes.”
-(As cited in Wikipedia) As for Pope Francis, his choice of regnal name is inspired by Saint Francis of Assisi whom he admires as “… the man of poverty, the man of peace, the man who loves and protects creation.
+(As cited in Wikipedia) As for Pope Francis, his choice of regnal name is inspired by Saint Francis of Assisi whom he admires as “the man of poverty, the man of peace, the man who loves and protects creation.
 These days we don’t have a very good relationship with creation, do we?” he said.
 “He is the man who gives us this spirit of peace, the poor man.”
 (As cited in Wikipedia)

 We are conscious today that many, many centuries of blindness have cloaked our eyes so that we can no longer see the beauty of Thy chosen people nor recognize in their faces the features of our privileged brethren.
 We realize that the mark of Cain stands upon our foreheads.
 Across the centuries our brother Abel has lain in blood which we drew, or shed tears we caused by forgetting Thy love.
 Forgive us for the curse we falsely attached to their name as Jews.
 Forgive us for crucifying Thee a second time in their flesh.
 For we know what we did.
 (As cited in Wikipedia)